Liyuna123/Gesture_Controlled_Robot/index.md

-xMy project is a gesture controller robot.
+My project is a gesture controller robot.
 The robot is controlled by an Arduino hand gesture control that can be worn on the hand.
 The control works through bluetooth, and the robot can turn in all directions with its 4 wheels.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |